Design and Architecture

 Target Translation

 The target translation phase transforms an IRModule to the corresponding target executable format.
 For backends such as x86 and ARM, we use the LLVM IRBuilder to build in-memory LLVM IR.
 We can also generate source-level languages such as CUDA C and OpenCL.
-Finally, we support direct translations of a Relay function (sub-graph) to specific targets via external code generators.
+Finally, we support direct translations of a Relax function (sub-graph) to specific targets via external code generators.
 It is important that the final code generation phase is as lightweight as possible.
 Vast majority of transformations and lowering should be performed before the target translation phase.

 We also provide a Target structure to specify the compilation target.
 The transformations before the target translation phase can also be affected by the target — for example, a target’s vector length would change the vectorization behavior.